Are you a "Usual Suspect?" or think you may be?

 What we thought would be great is if we had one event a year where these usual suspects are identified and immortalised!
 How you ask?

 We put on marathons run exactly the way we wish they were all run.
 Low key, friendly and with most of the entry fee being spent on the runners.
-Please consider joining us on the Kent Coast!
+Please consider joining us!

 Frequently Asked Questions